senzing-garage/entity-search-web-app/README.md

       docker-compose up senzing-webapp
     ```

-1. To verify that containers are running and accessible:
+1. Verify that containers are running and accessible:
     1. Open a web browser on [http://localhost:8081](http://localhost:8081) (or substitute hostname or IP for `localhost`).
     1. Alternatively, `curl` can be used.
        Example: